MattRice12/golang-game-of-life/README.md

      - First cell in the row dies if any other cell is alive
      - First cell comes to life if all other cells are dead
      - Second cell (and n+1) comes to life if it has a living neighbor (living neighbor dies)

+  3. Structure -- Get Rows and Columns together to form a grid.

+  4. Rules -- Still basic rules.
+Same as in (2) above, but now life cascades down the grid (1 row at a time)

+  5. Play around with x and y axis, trying to figure out how to implement simple rules based on the status of neighboring cells.

+  6. Implement starting positions

+  7. Set up a counter for amount of living neighbors

+  8. Add game of life rules

+  9. Wait to update lifecycle until ALL cells have been accounted for (don't update as you go)